settermjd/piston/README.md

 $application->addRouteGroup($group);
 ```

-Route Groups also accept a url segment as a second parameter:
+Route Groups also accept a URL segment as a second parameter:

 ```php
 $group = new RouteGroup([], 'admin');
 ```

-All routes in this group will have urls that are prepended with this url segment, resulting in the URL `admin/route_url`.
+All routes in this group will have URLs that are prepended with this URL segment, resulting in the URL `admin/route_url`.
+To find out more detailed information, check out [the route groups section](./doc/book/piston.route.group.md) of the documentation.

-### Pipelines
+### Pipelines (Middleware)

 Piston provides a number of different points in the execution of the application that you can hook into to add functionality.
 This allows you to take action at different points, as you launch the app.

 Pipelines exist at two levels:

 - Application/Global level
 - Route Group level

-Hooks are applied in order from least specific to most specific.
-Application, then RouteGroup.

-Hooks must implement `League\Pipeline\StageInterface` and define a `process()` method which must return an instance of `Refinery29\Piston\Http\Request`
+Hooks are applied in order from least specific (`Application`) to most specific (`RouteGroup`).
+Hooks must implement `League\Pipeline\StageInterface` and define a `process()` method, which must return an instance of `Refinery29\Piston\Http\Request`, as in the following example.

 ```php
 $hook = new UseTheForceHook();
 $application->addPre($hook);
 ```

+To find out more detailed information, check out  [the pipeline section](./doc/book/piston.pipeline.md) of the documentation.

 ### Decorators

-Piston allows itself to be decorated too add functionality.
+Piston allows itself to be decorated to add functionality.

 Decorators must implement `Refinery29\Piston\Decorator` interface and define a `register()` function.
 The `register()` function must return an instance of 'Refinery29\Piston\Piston`.

 ### Service Providers

 [Service providers](http://container.thephpleague.com/service-providers/) can be easily added to encapsulate any service necessary to the application.
 Any service provider class must implement `League\Container\ServiceProvider`

 ```php